XLab-hub/CAUSE/README.md

-# Edge Unlearning is Not ``on Edge''!
+# Edge Unlearning is Not "on Edge"!
 An Adaptive Exact Unlearning System on Resource-Constrained Devices

 ### Language Version:
 Python 3.9.18